fauzanabrar/bing-search/README.md

 - **Flask API (`main.py`)** – stores keywords in PostgreSQL, exposes endpoints and a small UI for loading, sampling, deleting, and monitoring keywords.
 - **Maintenance scripts** – e.g., `refresh_keywords.py` for pruning exhausted keywords or converting legacy text files to SQL.
-- **Edge automation GUI (`scripts/GUI/gui-edge.py`)** – Tkinter desktop app that opens Edge profiles with rotating queries (mobile, desktop, or both) and ships with scheduling controls.
+- **Browser automation GUI (`scripts/GUI/gui-edge.py`)** – Tkinter desktop app that opens Edge/Chrome/Firefox profiles with rotating queries (mobile, desktop, or both) and ships with scheduling controls.
 It can be converted to an `.exe` via PyInstaller.

 ---